FlinkML/flink-jpmml/README.md

 ```

 The features of flink-jpmml PMML models are better discussed [here](#single-model): you will find several ways to
 handle your predictions.
+All the previous concepts about how the model is built within
+the operator, the operator configuration and so forth have been retained and are well described below.

-We kept alsocthe single operator model explained later if you want to bind a specific model to
-an operator instance.
+We kept also the single operator model explained later if you want to bind a specific model to an operator instance.

 ### What happens internally